siph/blog/02/building_a_tiling_window_manager.md

 ```
 ## Hooks
 Penrose supports the use of hooks to further modify the behavior of our window manager.
 For our purposes, we
-are only interested in creating a hook which will read an external script upon startup.
+are only interested in creating a hook which will execute an external script upon startup.
 This script will
-allow us to do things like run fehbg to set our background, start window-compositors to enable window
+allow us to do things like run feh to set our background, start window-compositors to enable window
 transparency, and more.
 We can create the hooks module the same way we created the styles modules, leaving
 our file tree looking like this:
 ```